ahwayakchih/logify/README.md

 - `bigint` values are exported as a string, e.g., `"5n"`,
 - `Buffer` values are exported as a string with it's data shown as hexadecimal, e.g., `"[Buffer: 42]"`.

-It's meant to be used for `console.log` output: for a quick check what's going on.
+It's meant to be used for `console.log` output: for a quick check what's going on while debugging.

 Do not use it to store data!
 While it's output can be parsed back to objects, result will differ from the original data.